alexsave/dweets/textedit/README.md

 MDN: If indexEnd < 0, the index is counted from the end of the string
 ```

-Let's rewrite the onkeydown function a bit.
+Let's rewrite the `onkeydown` function a bit:

 ```js
 onkeydown = k => {